kausar-fatima/ArtHive-tiers-project/README.md

 ## Conclusion

-ArtHive provides a comprehensive platform for artists to manage and showcase their artwork collections.
+Pak Artisan provides a comprehensive platform for artists to manage and showcase their artwork collections.
 By integrating essential Flutter development principles with Firebase's powerful backend, this app ensures a seamless and enriched user experience.